 The Company designs, manufactures and sells machinery and related equipment used primarily for the production of asphalt and highway construction materials.
 The Company's principal core products include asphalt plants, combustion systems and fluid heat transfer systems.
-The Company believes that its technical and design capabilities, environmentally friendly process technology, and wide range of products have enabled it to become a leading producer of highway construction materials fuels and environmental control equipment worldwide.
-The Company believes it has the largest installed base of asphalt production plants in the United States.
+The Company believes that its technical and design capabilities and environmentally friendly process technology have enabled it to become a leading producer of hot mix asphalt plants and related components in North America.
+The Company believes it has the largest installed base of asphalt plants in the United States.

-Because the Company's products are sold primarily to the highway construction industry, the business has historically been seasonal.
-Traditionally, the Company's customers do not purchase new equipment for shipment during the summer and fall months to avoid disrupting their peak season for highway construction and repair work.
-The majority of orders for the Company's products are typically received between October and February, with a significant volume of shipments occurring prior to June.
-The principal factors driving demand for the Company's products are the level of government funding for domestic highway construction and repair, replacement of existing plants, the need for spare parts, and a continuing trend towards efficiencies of a larger plant.
+Because the Company's products are sold primarily to companies in the highway construction industry, its business has historically been seasonal.
+Traditionally, the Company's customers do not purchase new equipment during the summer and fall months to avoid disrupting their peak season for highway construction and repair work.
+The majority of orders for the Company's asphalt plants are typically received between October and February, with a significant volume of shipments occurring prior to June.
+The principal factors driving demand for the Company's products are the level of federal and state funding for domestic highway construction and repair, the replacement of existing plants, and a trend towards efficient, larger plants.

 In 1968, the Company was formed by the merger of Mechtron Corporation with General Combustion, Inc. and Genco Manufacturing, Inc. The new entity reincorporated in Delaware in 1969 and adopted the name Mechtron International Corporation in 1970.
 In 1985, the Company began a series of acquisitions into related fields starting with the Beverley Group Ltd. in the United Kingdom (the "UK").
-Hy-Way Heat Company, Inc. and the Bituma Group were acquired in
+Hy-Way Heat Company, Inc. and the Bituma Group were acquired in 1986.

-1986.
 In 1987, the Company changed its name to Gencor Industries, Inc. and acquired Davis Line Inc. and its subsidiaries in 1988.